 Over the course of six weeks, students will study both Roman and Medieval Britain and take part in over 60 hours of hands-on excavation providing an introduction to archaeological field work.
-In addition to the on-going digging of our 12-14th century site on castle grounds, a new site at nearby Pevensey will be added.
-Digging will commence in the yard of a church dating back to 1206 that sits on the grounds where William the Conqueror landed in 1066.
+Students will dig at both a 12-14th century site on the Castle grounds and at a site near Pevensey.
+Excavation at the Pevensey site began last year.
+The site is located in the yard of a church dating back to 1206 that sits on the grounds where William the Conqueror landed in 1066.
 Significant time will be spent visiting some of the greatest archaeological sites in Britain including York, the Roman Baths, and Fishbourne Roman Palace.

 Examples of Field Studies*

 Fishbourne Roman Palace - one of the most important archaeological sites in England.
 The Roman villa was built in the 1st century AD and discovered by workman in 1961.